Brijesh Shandilya: Career

 Brijesh initial training was in Indian Classical music.
 He learnt vocals primarily but also plays the tabla, guitar, and harmonium.
 His music covers genres such as new-age Indian classical music, Bollywood music.

 His latest Bollywood song is the title track from the movie Golmaal Again (2017).
 Another hot song is "Banno" from the movie Tanu Weds Manu: Returns (2015).
 In 2016, he sang "Sarrainodu" the title song for the film Sarrainodu.
 In 2008, he sang "Hooriyaan" for the film Oye Lucky!
 Lucky Oye!.
 In 2013 he also sang "Fauji" from the movie War Chhod Na Yaar.
 In 2015, he sang "Mera Nachan Nu", for the film Airlift.

-Filmography
+Discography

 Awards and achievements

-Brijesh Shandilya has received awards and honors, including GiMA Awards, Radio Mirchi Awards in the year 2016 and 2020.
+Brijesh Shandilya has received awards and honors, including GiMA Awards, Mirchi Music Awards in the year 2016 and 2020.

 Brijesh Shandilya performed At The Royal Stag Mirchi Music Awards with Swati Sharma.